Flexible Work Arrangements

 - Hybrid work: When an employee spends a minimum of 60% of their regular workweek at their primary ASU work location.

-- Nonexempt employees who work remotely are required to report their work hours and take required rest breaks and meal periods as applicable.
+- Nonexempt employees who work remotely must report their work hours and take required rest breaks and meal periods as applicable.

-- Full remote work: When an employee spends every workday or regularly scheduled workdays working at a site different from the regularly assigned ASU work location.
+- Full remote work: When an employee spends every work day or regularly scheduled work days at a site different from the regularly assigned ASU work location.

 - Executive vice president approval is required.

 - Full remote work arrangements should be the exception.
-These should be only granted when the university has a space constraint, the employee has a unique or rare skill set, a demonstrated retention challenge exists, or other unique circumstances where both the university and the employee share an interest in the arrangement.
+These should only be granted when the university has a space constraint, the employee has a unique or rare skill set, a demonstrated retention challenge exists, or there are other unique circumstances where both the university and the employee share an interest in the arrangement.

 - Hybrid work: When an employee spends a minimum of 60% of their regular workweek at their primary ASU work location.